srfoster/books/textbooks/education_systems/raw.md

-Educators fancy that they are the ones guiding their students out of the caves and into the light.
-Students will soon discover the truth, that the classrooms were the caves.

 * Define "Education System" (recursive...)
+* Minimax concepts.
+(What will we name this...)

+* Factory Model -> Slaughter House Model / Meat Grinder Model
+  - Violent education is the current norm.
+It reflects the violent political context in which it was created.
+Now that violence is structurally entrenched and directed at children.
+  - Education is currently violent, and this needs to change.
+The trick is to ensure that we don't replace it with something worse -- which we, as victims of that violence, are at high risk of accidentally doing.

+* Related project:
+  - Mapping out the organization of OC, WA CTCs, Dept of Education, etc...
+  - OC information architecture.
+CTCLink, Curriculog, Course catalog, etc.
+  - "AI for administration" / UBI

+* "Educators fancy that have been the ones guiding their students out of caves and into the light.
+Students will soon discover the truth, that the classrooms were part of the caverns all along."

 * How can equal education prepare students for a fundamentally unequal world?

 * Politics: School vouchers, e.g.  Homeschooling anarchists, etc.